europeana/EuropeanaLicensingFramework/dea.md

 * **Effective Date:** The date on which this agreement commences, in accordance with article 5, paragraph 1.
 * **Europeana.eu:** The Europeana website, its data and its machine interfaces, all without necessarily being disclosed under URL europeana.eu.
 * **Europeana Data Use Guidelines:** Non-binding guidelines for users of data published by Europeana, on the Effective Date made available at [http://www.europeana.eu/portal/data-usage-guide.html](http://www.europeana.eu/portal/data-usage-guide.html).
+* **Europeana Network Association:** The association incorporated under the same name made up of the members of the Europeana Network.
 * **Intellectual Property Rights:** Intellectual property rights including, but not limited to copyrights, related (or neighbouring) rights and database rights.
 * **Metadata:** textual information (including hyperlinks) that may serve to identify, discover, interpret and/or manage Content.
 * **Metadata Specifications:** The most recent version of the Metadata specifications published by Europeana and available at [http://europeana.eu/schemas/](http://europeana.eu/schemas/) on the Effective Date